ericharm/albums-python/readme.md

     - Format enum?

 - UI
-    - Remove genre from album
-    - Add genre to album
     - Add genres to album with creation request
     - Format Enum?
     - Genre page (will this be the only page besides AlbumsPage?)